sourcefrog/cargo-mutants/README.md

 The Cargo output is logged into `target/mutants/` within the original source directory, so you can see why individual tests failed.

+To see what mutants could be generated without running them, use `--list`.
+`--list` also supports either a `--json` or `--diff` option.

 ### Skipping functions

 To mark functions so they are not mutated: